sarcasm1984/DST/README.md

-# Data Structures and Algorithms in TypeScript
+# Data Structures in TypeScript

 A comprehensive collection of data structures and algorithms implemented in TypeScript with full test coverage.